 Our Early Childhood Special Education program focuses on child development, with an emphasis on infants, toddlers and preschoolers with special needs.

-One of the things that makes our nationally accredited (NCATE) Early Childhood Special Education program distinctive is that it features extensive, hands-on, fieldwork experiences.
+Our program is based on National Association for the Education of Young Children standards for teacher preparation and is CAEP accredited.
+One of the things that makes our Early Childhood Special Education program distinctive is that it features extensive, hands-on, fieldwork experiences.

 The UMF Center for Assistive Technology is the only public or private university-based assistive technology lending and demonstration center in Maine.